Sony A77 vs A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the A77 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the A77 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the A77 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The A77 was replaced by the Sony A77 II, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A77 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the A77 and A7R III can be found, respectively, in the Sony A77 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A77 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.